-Both degree programs emphasize focused study in critical thinking, communication, and leadership skills and include individual and team problem-solving experiences.
-Both include courses designed to refresh students' academic skills and to develop the resources to succeed in their educational pursuits.
+This program emphasizes focused study in critical thinking, communication, and leadership skills and includes individual and team problem-solving experiences.
+Courses are designed to refresh students' academic skills and to develop the resources to succeed in their educational pursuits.

 Concentration areas, under the Bachelor of Applied Science (B.A.S.) at ASU West, are developed by the advisor and student based on educational goals and interests.
 The West Campus B.A.S. core curriculum is focused on the arts, computers, writing, ethics, and career development.
-For more information on the West Campus B.A.S., call 620/543-4BAS or access the Web site at www.west.asu.edu/bas..
+For more information on the West Campus B.A.S., call 602/543-4BAS or access the Web site at www.west.asu.edu/bas.